tdameros/42-push_swap/README.md

 ## Strategy

-The goal of this project is to sort the stack using as few instructions as possible.
+The goal is to sort the stack using as few instructions as possible.
 To do this, you need to come up with a strategy that takes advantage of the limited set of instructions.

 1. Pre-sort numbers in order to index them
 2. Divide into 3 parts, the largest tier stays on stack A, the smallest tier is at the bottom of stack B and the middle tier is on top of stack B
 3. Use quicksort on all 3 parts.
 Recursively the smaller half is sent to the B stack and then the larger half is sent to the A stack
-4. Optimize the instructions, for example if the instructions RA and RB follow each other, then we replace by RR
+4. Optimize the instructions, for example if the instructions RA and RB follow each other, then replace by RR

 ## Examples
 Visualizer for debugging : [https://github.com/o-reo/push_swap_visualizer](https://github.com/o-reo/push_swap_visualizer)